espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Moonburst.md

 **Failure** The creature or object takes full damage.

 **Critical Failure** The creature or object takes full damage.
-If it's a creature, it's [[Blinded]] for an unlimited duration.
+If it's a creature, it's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] for an unlimited duration.
 If the globe overlaps with an area of magical darkness, _moonburst_ attempts to counteract the darkness effect.

 * * *